-TREATMENT OF THE THREE LARGEST ASSETS ACQUIRED 2021/22

-Asset 1

-Name A - Upgrade Van Breda Bridge

-Description

-Asset Type Infrastructure

-Key Staff Involved Relevant Line manager, Project Management, Budget Office & Supply Chain Management

-Staff Responsibilities Line Manager identify the need for the project and sets out the specifications required for SCM.
-Project Manager manage the implementation of the project, sets the Cash flow for the project and reports on a monthly basis on the stage of completion/performance of the project.
-Budget Office identifies the available Capital Funds and see to it that the project is approved and placed on the Capital Budget.
-Supply Chain, with the support of the Line Manager & Project Manager, draft the required Tender Docurement and see to it that the procuremt procedures and regulations are complied with in obtaining the necessary goods and services.
+TREATMENT OF THE THREE LARGEST ASSETS ACQUIRED 2021/22 Asset 1 Name A - Upgrade Van Breda Bridge Description Asset Type Infrastructure Key Staff Involved Relevant Line manager, Project Mana Supply Chain Management agement, Budget Office & Staff Responsibilities Line Manager identify the need for the specifications required for SCM.
+Project Manager manage the implem sets the Cash flow for the project and basis on the stage of completion/perf Budget Office identifies the available it that the project is approved and pla Budget.
+Supply Chain, with the suppo Project Manager, draft the required T see to it that the procuremt procedure complied with in obtaining the necess entation of the project, I reports on a monthly ormance of the project.
+Capital Funds and see to ced on the Capital rt of the Line Manager & ender Docurement and es and regulations are 2020/21 2021/22 Asset Value R 2 470 444 R 10 231 470 Capital Implications R 12 701 91 R 12 701 913 Future Purpose of Asset Improved Public Transport Facilities Daniel Kr.
+Iv.
+Continuous commitment from Provincia Government to complete Describe Key Issues the project on time Policies in Place to Manage Asset Delegations & Asset Management Policy •

-2020/21 2021/22

-Asset Value R 2 470 444 R 10 231 470

-Capital Implications R 12 701 91 3

-Future Purpose of Asset Improved Public Transport Facilities

-Barrella Karlana Continuous commitment from Provincial Government to complete

-Describe Key Issues the project on time

-Policies in Place to Manage Asset Delegations & Asset Management Policy •

 Asset 2

 Name B - Tulbagh Dam

 Description

 Asset Type Infrastructure

-Key Staff Involved Relevant Line manager, Project Management, Budget Office & Supply Chain Management
+Key Staff Involved Relevant Line manager, Project Ma Supply Chain Management anagement, Budget Office &

-Staff Responsibilities specifications required for SCM.
-Project Manager manage the imple Cash flow for the project and repo stage of completion/performance identifies the available Capital Fur approved and placed on the Capits support of the Line Manager & Pro Tender Docurement and see to it to Project Manager manage the implementation of the project, sets the Cash flow for the project and reports on a monthly basis on the stage of completion/performance of the project.
-Budget Office identifies the available Capital Funds and see to it that the project is approved and placed on the Capital Budget.
-Supply Chain, with the support of the Line Manager & Project Manager, draft the required Tender Docurement and see to it that the procuremt procedures and regulations are complied with in obtaining the necessary goods
+Staff Responsibilities Cash flow for the project and repo stage of completion/performance ementation of the project, sets the rts on a monthly basis on the of the project.
+Budget Office nds and see to it that the project is al Budget.
+Supply Chain, with the oject Manager, draft the required that the procuremt procedures

 2020/21 2021/22

 Asset Value 2 590 072,78 19 269 575

-Capital Implications R 21 8 59 648
+Capital Implications R 21 8 R 21 859 648

-Future Purpose of Asset Provision of Water to the Tulbagh Community
+Future Purpose of Asset Provision of Water to the Tulbagh Provision of Water to the Tulbagh Community

-Describe Key Issues Commitment from farmer to comp Commitment from farmer to complete the project
+Describe Key Issues Commitment from farmer to comp olete the project

 Policies in Place to Manage Asset Delegations & Asset Management Policy

-TREATMENT OF THE THREE LARGEST ASSETS ACQUIRED 2021/22

-Asset 3

-Name C - New Material Recovery Facility/ /Drop Off

-Description

-Asset Type Infrastructure

-Key Staff Involved Relevant Line manager, Project Ma Supply Chain Management Relevant Line manager, Project Management, Budget Office & Supply Chain Management

-Staff Responsibilities specifications required for SCM.
-Project Manager manage the imple Cash flow for the project and repoi stage of completion/performance of identifies the available Capital Fun approved and placed on the Capital support of the Line Manager & Pro Tender Docurement and see to it ti Project Manager manage the implementation of the project, sets the Cash flow for the project and reports on a monthly basis on the stage of completion/performance of the project.
-Budget Office identifies the available Capital Funds and see to it that the project is approved and placed on the Capital Budget.
-Supply Chain, with the support of the Line Manager & Project Manager, draft the required Tender Docurement and see to it that the procuremt procedures and regulations are complied with in obtaining the necessary goods
+TREATMENT OF THE THREE LARGEST ASSETS ACQUIRED 2021/22 Asset 3 Name C - New Material Recovery Facility/ /Drop Off Description Asset Type Infrastructure Key Staff Involved Relevant Line manager, Project Ma Supply Chain Management inagement, Budget Office & Staff Responsibilities Line Manager identify the need for specifications required for SCM.
+Project Manager manage the imple Cash flow for the project and reportange of completion/performance identifies the available Capital Fun approved and placed on the Capital support of the Line Manager & Pro Tender Docurement and see to it to and regulations are complied with and services. ementation of the project, sets the rts on a monthly basis on the of the project.
+Budget Office ads and see to it that the project is al Budget.
+Supply Chain, with the oject Manager, draft the required that the procuremt procedures 2020/21 2021/22 Asset Value 5 056 220 21 754 042 Capital Implications R 26 8 R 26 810 261 Future Purpose of Asset Recycling of Waste Recycling of Waste Describe Key Issues The removal of the unrecycled waste to the landfill sites will require a capital investment for a 30 ton Skip Truck Policies in Place to Manage Asset Delegations & Asset Management Policy

-2020/21 2021/22

-Asset Value 5 056 220 21 754 042

-Capital Implications R 26 8 R 26 810 261

-Future Purpose of Asset Recycling of Waste

-Describe Key Issues - The removal of the unrecycled waste to the landfill sites will require a capital investment for a 30 ton Skip Truck

-Policies in Place to Manage Asset Delegations & Asset Management Policy